Showing posts with label Baseball. Show all posts

 From the time our Australopithecine ancestors took to bipedaling their way across the savanna, our signature trait was being able to throw things at other things.

-By the time H. erectus came along, the orientation of the shoulder the torso, the twist to the humerus, the tendons and ligaments to store energy, and the waist mobility that lets us throw from the hips were all there.
+By the time H. erectus came along, the orientation of the shoulder to the torso, the twist to the humerus, the tendons and ligaments to store energy, and the waist mobility that lets us throw from the hips were all there.
 Our fastballs have just been getting better ever since.

 Humans are the only primates that can throw the way we do.